Anish241/WorkIndia-AnishGade-Inshorts/README.md

    ```
    pip install -r requirements.txt
    ```
-2. Go in settings.py and fill in your database credentials here:
+2. Go in settings.py and fill in your mysql database credentials here:
      ![image](https://github.com/Anish241/WorkIndia-AnishGade-Inshorts/assets/88095140/bcc67f08-2c96-4653-8af2-b38fb6e789f3)
 3. Run this command and test the APIs as endpoints given in the PS:
     ```